Particle model for skyrmions in metallic chiral magnets: dynamics, pinning and creep: Equation of motion

-where $\mathbf{v}_i$ is the skyrmion velocity, $\eta=\eta_{\mu}=4\pi {[\int {{d}}{\mathbf{r}^2}{({\partial _{\mu}}{\bf{n}})^2}]^{ - 1}}$ and $\mu=x,\ y$. $\eta\approx 1$ depends weakly on $J_{\rm{ex}}/D$ for $J_{\rm{ex}}/D\gg a$.
-Equation ~\eqref{eq5} is the main result of the present work.
-The term on the left-hand side accounts for the damping of skyrmion motion, which is produced by the underlying damping of the spin precession. $\mathbf{F}_M=4\pi\gamma^{-1}\hat{z}\times \mathbf{v}_i$ is the Magnus force per unit length, which is perpendicular to the velocity. $\mathbf{F}_L=2\pi\hbar e^{-1}\hat{z}\times \mathbf{J}$ is the Lorentz force, that arises from the emergent quantized magnetic flux $\Phi_0=hc/e$ carried by the skyrmion in the presence of a finite current. $\mathbf{F}_{ss}$ is the pairwise interaction between two skyrmions and $\mathbf{F}_d$ is the interaction between skyrmions and quenched disorder.
-It is clear from Eq. \eqref{eq5}, that the skyrmion does not have an intrinsic mass.
+where the integration in Eqs. \eqref{eq5ab} and Eqs. \eqref{eq5ac} is performed around the skyrmions and $\xi_s\sim J_{\mathrm{ex}}/D$ is the size of skyrmions.
+Here $\mu=x,\ y$ in Eq. \eqref{eq5ab}. $\eta\approx 1$ and $\eta'\approx 1$ depends weakly on $J_{\rm{ex}}/D$ for $J_{\rm{ex}}/D\gg a$.
+For typical parameters, $\alpha_\sigma\gg \alpha_g$. \cite{Zang11} In Eq. \eqref{eq5}, $\mathbf{F}_M=4\pi\gamma^{-1}\hat{z}\times \mathbf{v}_i$ is the Magnus force per unit length, which is perpendicular to the velocity. $\mathbf{F}_L=2\pi\hbar e^{-1}\hat{z}\times \mathbf{J}_{\mathrm{B}}$ is the Lorentz force due to the external current, that arises from the emergent quantized magnetic flux $\Phi_0=hc/e$ carried by the skyrmion in the presence of a finite current. $\mathbf{F}_{ss}$ is the pairwise interaction between two skyrmions and $\mathbf{F}_d$ is the interaction between skyrmions and quenched disorder.
+It is clear from Eq. \eqref{eq5}, that the rigid skyrmion does not have an intrinsic mass.
 For thin films, the skyrmions are straight in the direction perpendicular to the film, and the forces in Eq. \eqref{eq5} are defined per unit length.
-A similar equation of motion was considered before in the context of vortices of type II superconductors.~\cite{Blatter94} However, the Magnus force is negligibly small for superconducting vortices.~\cite{Blatter94}
+A similar equation of motion was considered before in the context of vortices of type II superconductors.~\cite{Blatter94} However, the Magnus force is negligibly small for superconducting vortices in most cases.~\cite{Blatter94}

+The equation motion for a single skyrmion [without the terms $\mathbf{F}_d$ and $\mathbf{F}_{ss}$ in Eq. \eqref{eq5}] can be derived heuristically.
+In stationary state, the skyrmion and conduction electrons form a composite object and move together.
+Let us focus on the conduction electrons inside the skyrmion.
+The electric current density inside the skyrmion is